headlamp-k8s/headlamp/docs/faq.md

 ### Is there any cost involved in using Headlamp?

-Headlamp a 100% open source project, under the Apache 2.0 License.
+Headlamp is a 100% open source project, under the Apache 2.0 License.
 It is thus available at no charge, and users are encouraged to modify and redistribute it in accordance with the license terms.

 ### Can I use Headlamp for commercial purposes?